dgist-datalab/FlashFTLDriver/README_2.md

 #### Hardware
-* `DRAM`: Larger than 135GB for mimic of physical addressing part of SSD to RAM drive.
+* `DRAM`: Larger than device size of trace files + extra 10% of the device size for the data structures and OP region to test the trace files.
+For example, you need 140GB size of DRAM to run trace file with 128GB device size.

 #### Software